Crystal Palace vs West Bromwich Albion U23 - Match Centre - Crystal Palace F.C.

 free kick won

-Attempt missed.
-Sam Woods (Crystal Palace PL2) right footed shot from the right side of the box misses to the left.

-Offside, West Bromwich Albion PL2.
-Ted Cann tries a through ball, but Owen Windsor is caught offside.

-Toby King (West Bromwich Albion PL2) wins a free kick in the defensive half.
+Toby King (West Bromwich Albion PL2) wins a free kick in the attacking half.

 West Bromwich Albion U23 Goal